 "Have ye got him?" they cried.
 "Did he indeed come?
 Had he attendants?"

 "He is here and he is alone," the captain answered.
 "Our hawser fetched him off his horse as neatly as ever a gull was netted by a cragsman.
-What have ye done in our absence, Silas?"
+What have ye done in our absence, Silas ?"

 "We have the packs ready for carriage," said the man addressed, a sturdy, weather-beaten seaman of middle-age.
 "The silk and lace are down in these squares covered over with sacking.
-The one I have marked 'yarn' and the other 'jute'- a thousand of Mechlin to a hundred of the shiny.
+The one I have marked 'yarn' and the other 'jute'-a thousand of Mechlin to a hundred of the shiny.
 They will sling over a mule's back.
 Brandy, schnapps, Schiedam, and Hamburg Goldwasser are all set out in due order.
 The 'baccy is in the flat cases over by the Black Drop there.
-A plaguy job we had carrying it all out, but here it is shipshape at last, and the lugger floats like a skimming dish, with scarce ballast enough to stand up to a five-knot breeze."
+A plaguy job we had carrying it all out, but here it is ship-shape at last, and the lugger floats like a skimming dish, with scarce ballast enough to stand up to a fiveknot breeze."

-"Any signs of the Fairy Queen ?" asked the smuggler.
+"Any signs of the Fairy Queen?" asked the smuggler.

-"None.
-Long John is down at the water's edge looking out for her flash light.
+seen, however, as a sharp turn cut off our | water's edge looking out for her flashlight.
 This wind should bring her up if she has rounded Combe-Martin Point.
 There was a sail about ten miles to the east-nor'-east at sundown.
-She might have been a Bristol schooner, or she might have been a king's flyboat."
+She might have been a Bristol schooner, or she might have been a king's fly-boat."